 Department of Political Science

 The program offers students the flexibility to sample those subfields early via five “core” courses that introduce them to critical issues in those fields.
-Courses beyond the introductory level allow students to explore topics in greater depth, and in their senior year majors enroll in a small enrollment seminar in which they undertake research.
-Political science majors also have opportunities to undertake internships while studying abroad or in Washington, D.C., in BU programs.
+Courses beyond the introductory level allow students to explore topics in greater depth.
+In their senior year, majors take a small-enrollment research seminar to explore a topic more fully.